Parallel Element-based Algebraic Multigrid for H(curl) and H(div) Problems Using the ParELAG Library: Introduction

 The outline of the remainder of the paper is as follows.
-The notation, the $H(\ucurl)$ and $H(\div)$ problems of interest, and an overview of de Rham sequences and their finite element discretization are presented in \cref{sec:preliminaries}. \Cref{sec:HdeRham} is devoted to introducing the AMGe technique for the construction of a hierarchy of de Rham sequences on agglomerated meshes, including the construction of prolongation operators, co-chain projectors, and coarse exterior derivatives.
-Those operators are useful for implementing the hybrid smoothers on all levels and the AMS and ADS coarse solvers, as described in \cref{sec:smoothsolve}.
-Numerical results, demonstrating the parallel performance of the proposed methods, are in \cref{sec:numerical}.
-The conclusions and a discussion of possible future directions are left for the last \cref{sec:conclusions}.
+The notation, the $H(\ucurl)$ and $H(\div)$ problems of interest, and an overview of de Rham sequences and their finite element discretization are presented in \Cref{sec:preliminaries}. \Cref{sec:HdeRham} is devoted to providing a succinct and unified (by use of exterior calculus formalism) presentation of the AMGe technique for the construction of a hierarchy of de Rham sequences in two or three space dimensions on agglomerated meshes, including the construction of prolongation operators, co-chain projectors, and coarse exterior derivatives.
+Those operators are useful for implementing the hybrid smoothers on all levels and the AMS and ADS coarse solvers, as described in \Cref{sec:smoothsolve}.
+Numerical results, demonstrating the parallel performance of the proposed methods, are in \Cref{sec:numerical}.
+The conclusions and a discussion of possible future directions are left for the last \Cref{sec:conclusions}.